bobthearsonist/bespoked-bikes/README.md

 the scenario doc/s were created to use as a starting point and an exercise to validate the initial entity/class designs.
 They may not reflect the final design decisions.
 [user-scenario-diagram.md](docs/1%20initial%20diagrams/user-scenario-diagram.md)

+### AI tooling

+I will be using AI tooling as an accelerator tool. for planning i wil use it to generate the actual diagram files form my sketches and then use it to iterate on those until they are the way I want them. during development I will use it to help me with boilerplate code generation and to help me think through problems or issues I encounter. i _will not_ use it to generate large chunks of code or features without my direct involvement. iw ill do my best to identify areas that not my own if there are any and indicate which decisions were made with AI assistance.

+### commit history

+i will use the commit history to "tell a story" more than anything since this is an interview exercise.